Should I Build a New Home or Buy an Existing One?

 There is a disparity in the idea of buying versus building a new home when it comes to more luxurious homes.
 From a report of the National Association of Home Builders, you will know that the median price of a new home in the US was $301,400 and the median price for an existing home was $212,300.
+So, should you build a new home or buy a pre-owned home?

 If there is any new build, this would include some expectation for profit which is part of the reason building a home costs more than buying an existing one.